qgis/QGIS-Documentation/docs/user_manual/working_with_vector/attribute_table.rst

 * The two buttons |formView| and |openTable| to the right switch between the :ref:`table view and form view <attribute_table_view>` of the related child features.

-If you use the :menuselection:`Drag and Drop Designer` for the regions feature, you can select which tools are available.
+If you use the :ref:`Drag and Drop Designer <customize_form>` for the regions feature, you can select which tools are available.
 You can even decide whether to open a new form when a new feature is added using :guilabel:`Force hide form on add feature` option.
 Be aware that this option implies that not null attributes must take a valid default value to work correctly.